networkeffect/bitcoin-educational-content/courses/biz101/en.md

 ![BIZ101](assets/en/07.webp)

-*MICHAEL SAYLOR: "The best Bitcon price signal  is the 4 year simple moving average."* See above chart.
+*MICHAEL SAYLOR: "The best Bitcoin price signal  is the 4 year simple moving average."* See above chart.

 Additionally, it is advisable to keep one’s exposure to Bitcoin **proportional** to one’s level of understanding.
 It’s also important not to be in a rush or to try to time the market perfectly.